 Naturally because I was not working much, my savings started to go down, and my happiness started to turn into worry.
 It was at that time I came across some students, by chance, who wanted to learn programming from me.
 It started with just two girls, but pretty soon they brought their friends to learn, and it grew into a group of six.
 Their attitude and their desire to learn inspired me, and I wanted the same for myself.
 As much as I hope that they learned some valuable lessons from me, here’s a big secret: I learned much more from them.
 Teaching this group of girls turned from the little thing I did on the side, to the highlight of my week.
 I kept teaching them even after I went back to the workforce full-time.
 It was absolute joy.

 Yesterday was my last lesson with them, and we said our good-byes.
 I know that this is not the end though, because I know that they will take whatever they have learned, and apply it to their lives.
-As disappointed as I have been at the recent turn of political events and the outright display of racism and sexism in this country, I remain hopeful because I know many amazing young people.
+This world of ours still has a lot to be disappointed about, but I remain hopeful because I know many amazing young people.
 They are quite literally the future, and I am optimistic.

 Although I am leaving Los Angeles today, I will forever consider this city my home.
 Special shoutouts to the following people:

 -The crew at Coffee Times Donuts on Main.
 Your smiles always helped start my day on a positive note.

 -The fellow engineers at Virgin Galactic.
 Even though I am leaving, my passion for aerospace has not wavered, and I will always be cheering for your successful launch.

 -The campus assistants of Synergy Academies.
 I don’t know how I would have done my job without your help.
 Thanks for being the real difference makers behind the scenes.